sangstar/serveperf/README.md

 req rate: 300, request throughput: 25.471062
 ```

-A pet project and not intended for production use. `--text-url` assumes a
+A weekend project and not intended for production use. `--text-url` assumes a
 raw .txt file over HTTP like the one given in the example.